MaxieHelenBichmann/MolSim-WS25-GroupD/README.md

 **How do I run the project?**

-0. Make sure to be in the project root.
+0. Make sure to be in the project root after you built the project.

-1. Run the executable with the given input file and optional desired delta_T ( -d) and end_T ( -t):
+1. Run the executable with the given input file and optional desired delta_T (-d) and end_T (-t):

     ```
     ./build/project/MolSim ./input/planets.yaml -d 0.014 -t 1000